zachchong/tp/docs/DeveloperGuide.md

 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

 ## Glossary

-* **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others This glossary defines key terms used within **PressPal**, a platform designed for breaking news journalists to manage and organize their contact information efficiently.
+This glossary defines key terms used within **PressPal**, a platform designed for breaking news journalists to manage and organize their contact information efficiently.

+* **Mainstream OS**: Windows, Linux, Unix, MacOS.
+* **Private contact detail**: A contact detail that is not meant to be shared with others.
 * **Account**: A user profile in PressPal that stores a journalist’s credentials, preferences, and contact database.
 * **Category**: A label or grouping used to organize contacts (e.g., “Politics,” “Health,” “Technology”).
 * **Contact**: An individual or organization entry stored in PressPal, including name, role, and at least one mode of contact (e.g., phone or email).